-Dessalegn currently manages USAID-funded Water and Livelihoods Initiative, which operates in seven Middle Eastern countries: Egypt, Iraq, Jordan, Lebanon, West Bank, Tunisia, and Yemen.
-She also serves as gender focal point.
+Dessalegn currently manages the USAID-funded Water and Livelihoods Initiative, which operates in seven Middle Eastern countries: Egypt, Iraq, Jordan, Lebanon, West Bank, Tunisia, and Yemen.
+She also serves as a gender focal point.

-She holds master’s degree in international development and social change from Clark University in Massachusetts and a second master’s in international relations from Purdue University in Indiana.
+She holds a master’s degree in international development and social change from Clark University in Massachusetts, and a second master’s in international relations from Purdue University in Indiana.